KArlsruhe Liquid Metal LAboratory, KALLA

 Our work focuses on the following topics:

-High temperature thermal storage systems
+High temperature heat storage

 Prof. Dr.-Ing.
 Thomas Wetzel